srikumarks/Synth.jl/docs/src/faq.md

 graph.

-When using this approach, it is important that the main (multi-output) signal processing module is aliasable - so that a `value` call will do the computation only once for a given time `t`.
+When using this approach, it is important that the main (multi-output) signal processing module supports fanout - so that a `value` call will do the computation only once for a given time `t`.

 For an example of this approach, see the implementation of the [`delay`](@ref)